dwclake/journal-cli/README.md

-# Journal CLI
+# ReView
 !
 In the early stages, not yet functional.
-`journal-cli` is a command line interface for daily journaling.
+`ReView` is a command line interface for daily journaling.

 # For development
 Main Requirements to build the project without building the docker image: